Confidence Scoring

 Key Idea: Scoring how unsure the LLM is based on what you are asking it to do.

 Confidence is a measure of LLM uncertainty.
-It is derived from the logprobs that some models provide back via the API.
-The confidence is a score of how unsure the LLM is when selecting output tokens.
+It is derived from the logprobs that some models provide back via the API, and it scores how unsure the LLM is when selecting each output token.

-This is illustrated best in the outputs below.
-For each token the LLM outputs, the token is selected by the LLM based on log probabilities.
-In simple terms, it selects tokens (parts of words or words) based on internal weightings and bias.
-The highest probability token is the one that gets outputted.
+For every token the LLM outputs, the token is selected based on log probabilities.
+In simple terms, the model has internal weightings and biases over the possible next tokens, and the highest probability one is the token that gets selected.

-Models use log probabilities (logprobs) instead of standard probabilities (0 to 1) for numerical stability.
-Multiplying many small probabilities together can lead to errors, while adding their logarithms is fast and stable.
-Any logprob can be converted back to a regular 0-1 probability by calculating math.exp(logprob).
+Models use log probabilities, or logprobs, instead of standard 0 to 1 probabilities for numerical stability.
+Multiplying many small probabilities together leads to errors quickly, while adding their logarithms is fast and stable.
+Any logprob can be converted back to a regular 0 to 1 probability by calculating math.exp(logprob).

 Code example

-In the example below, the confidence is calculated for each token output, which is limited to 3.
+In the example below, the confidence is calculated for each token output, with the top three candidate tokens captured per position.

 from openai import OpenAI